 Forst et al. conducted interviews with youth housed in juvenile (n=59) and adult (n=81) correction facilities in order to compare the perceptions between these two subgroups.
-The youth in the juvenile system were sent to secure trainings schools.
+The youth in the juvenile system were sent to secure training schools.
 The sample included youth adjudicated for violent offences in Boston, Memphis, Detroit, and Newark between 1981 and 1984.
 Youth in the sample who were retained in the juvenile system and those who were transferred to criminal court had comparable offense characteristics.
-Youth in adult facilities were five times more likely to report sexual assault and twice as likely to report beatings by staff as youth in juvenile trainings schools.
+Youth in adult facilities were five times more likely to report sexual assault and twice as likely to report beatings by staff as youth in juvenile training schools.
 Attacks with weapons were reported 50% more often in adult facilities.
 These differences did not reach statistical significance.
-Youth in trainings schools were significantly more likely than youth in adult facilities to report that the institution met there medical and health needs and that staff provided youth with counseling and helped them: improve relationships with peers, develop skills to return to the community, feel good about themselves, achieve personal goals, establish a daily routine, get oriented to rules and procedures, understand the consequences of rule-breaking, participate in programs, obtain needed services, understand themselves, set personal goals, deal with problems, and improve relationships with family members.
+Youth in training schools were significantly more likely than youth in adult facilities to report that the institution met there medical and health needs and that staff provided youth with counseling and helped them: improve relationships with peers, develop skills to return to the community, feel good about themselves, achieve personal goals, establish a daily routine, get oriented to rules and procedures, understand the consequences of rule-breaking, participate in programs, obtain needed services, understand themselves, set personal goals, deal with problems, and improve relationships with family members.
 There were not significant differences in how youth rated the usefulness of educational or vocational skill programs or how helpful staff were in helping them control violent behavior.
 This article was published in 1989 and may not be fully generalizable to today's circumstances.

-4. Murrie DC, Henderson CE, Vincent GM, Rockett JL, Mundt C. Psychiatric symptoms among juveniles incarcerated in adult prison.
-Psychiatric services (Washington, D.C.).
-2009;60(8):1092-1097.
+4. Murrie DC, Henderson CE, Vincent GM, et al. Psychiatric symptoms among juveniles incarcerated in adult prisons.
+60. 2009;8(1092-1097).